justin-m-sullivan/broadway_shows_fade_to_black/README.md

 ## Project Overview:
 Can I build a predictive model that imporves upon the baseline accuracy model for predicting how long a show on Broadway will run?
-To answer this question, I will acquire, prepare, and explore data from Open Broadway Data to identify those feaures of braodway shows that drive the the target, length of run.
+To answer this question, I will acquire, prepare, and explore data to identify those feaures of braodway shows that drive the the target, length of run.

 ## Table of Contents